evolaemp/svmcc/README.md

 ### commands

-`python manage.py prepare <dataset>` prepares the specified dataset for SVM consumption; i.e., generates the vector file for the respective dataset;
-`data/vectors` is the default output directory.
+`python manage.py prepare <dataset>` reads a dataset, generates its samples and targets, and writes a vector file ready for svm consumption; `data/vectors` is the default output directory.

-`python manage.py infer` runs SVM-based inferring of cognate classes using the vector files in the `data/vectors` directory; `data/inferred` is the default output directory for this command.
+`python manage.py infer` reads a directory of vector files, runs svm-based automatic cognate detection, and writes the inferred classes into an output directory; the default input and output directories are `data/vectors` and `data/inferred`, respectively.

-`python manage.py test` runs the code's unit tests; if you want to re-produce the experiment, running the unit tests first will ensure that eveyrthing is set up correctly.
+`python manage.py test` runs some unit tests.

 ### licence